ywz978020607/docker_nginx_with_manage/README.md

-# nginx with django to support auth, upload(drag or click) and pic_pipeline.
+# Docker of nginx with django to support auth, upload(drag or click) and pic_pipeline.

 # Why use this?